So do they take credit cards in Vienna?

 Vienna and credit cards

-The credit card companies also charge an annual fee which puts off some people.
+The credit card companies typically charge an annual fee which puts off some people.
 And debit cards (the Bankomat card where each payment you make comes straight off your Austrian bank account) are popular alternatives.

 This reluctance to use credit cards is reflected in the retail world.
 You should not assume you can pay for all your meals, rooms, tickets or shopping with a credit card.
 Always check for the appropriate symbol on the door or till, first.